 Coupons and Customer Loyalty

 Shopify allows general discount codes and targeted campaigns.
 You can adjust the type of coupon or discount as well.
 You can choose both percentage and monetary discounts or shipping discounts.
 It only takes about 5 minutes to set up a discount.

 Data shows that 65% of a company’s business comes from existing customers.
 When you consider this alongside the fact that loyalty program members spend between 12% and 18% more per year than non-loyalty program members, it makes sense to use one for your ecommerce business.
 By boosting customer retention by just 2%, you can reduce costs by as much as 10%.

-If you want to build a customer loyalty program into your shop, the Shopify app store has a number of reward apps available, such as LoyaltyLion, Swell, Smile.io, and beans.
-But, this comes at an extra cost.
+If you want to build a customer loyalty program in your shop, the Shopify app store has a number of reward apps available, such as LoyaltyLion, Swell, Smile.io, and Beans.
+But this comes at an extra cost.

 You could spend at least $300 per month with LoyaltyLion, or $49/month with Smile.io.

-Each platform allows you to reward customers for a variety of actions, such as purchases, birthdays, social shares, etc. with points they can redeem for things like free product, free shipping, a percentage discount, or a dollar discount.
+Each platform allows you to reward customers for a variety of actions, such as purchases, birthdays, social shares, etc., with points they can redeem for things like free products, free shipping, a percentage discount, or a dollar discount.
 Depending on which platform you choose, you may be able to craft a VIP program or reward people for referrals.

 Research from Fan & Fuel shows that 94% of online customers read reviews before making purchasing decisions.
-And when it comes to product-specific information, Spiegel Research Center shows that 95% of shoppers read reviews before making a purchase.
+And when it comes to product-specific information, data shows that 99.9% of shoppers read reviews before making a purchase.